These days it seems everyone wants the perfect Hollywood smile. Helen Garston looks at the safest and most effective ways to whiten your teeth.

 Who can have it?

-Dr Nina Bal, Cosmetic Dental Surgeon working in Kensington and Devonshire Place, says for best results patients should consider both laser treatment and home bleaching immediately afterwards, but using one or the other is effective too.
+Dr Nina Bal, Cosmetic Dental Surgeon, says for best results patients should consider both laser treatment and home bleaching immediately afterwards, but using one or the other is effective too.

 “We always give our patients a full oral examination.
 Before 2012, everything was unregulated and we used up to 35 per cent hydrogen peroxide.
 We were very careful and protected the mouth but even then it was difficult to prevent the bleach from dripping,” Dr Bal says.

 “Now the guidelines make things more simple.
 The results with 6 per cent hydrogen peroxide are obviously not as good so we combine the in-surgery laser whitening with the home kit which comprises a custom-made mould and two syringes of 14 to 16 per cent carbomide peroxide.
 This gives a very good result.”

 She adds: “This treatment is safe and does not remove the enamel.
 The only discomfort you will feel is extra sensitivity because it temporarily causes the tubules in the dentine underneath the enamel to open up.
 This also causes more staining for a short time so our advice is to eat white food in the short term.”

 To find out if a dentist is registered with the GDC you can check online or call 0207 167 6000.